-The C-20 and C-30 RF power module converts DC input power to RF energy, which is sent to the laser head.
-Heat from the RF power module is exhausted into the surrounding air.
+The C-40 RF power module converts DC input power to RF energy, which is sent to the laser head.
+Heat from the RF power module flows into the integrated laser assembly and is exhausted into the surrounding air.
 An RJ-45-type connector is used to control the laser system.
 All of the user interfaces (DC power and signal interface) are on one panel of the RF power module.